 The beauty of understanding how all of these ingredients work together is that the cookie recipe can be adjusted to just how YOU want!
 Like your cookies chewier?
 Substitute some of that all-purpose flour for bread flour.
 You like them crispy with a soft centre?
 Use a combination of baking soda and baking powder.
 Want your cookies with more prominent butterscotch flavour?
 Increase the proportion of brown sugar as against white sugar.

+Hope my post on Science of Cookies helped you.
 Next on my list (Part 2 of this ‘Science-Behind’ series) would be where I take the original Nestle Tollhouse chocolate chip cookies recipe as a base, experiment with the ingredients and compare results.
 That’ll help me arrive at MY ultimate chocolate chip cookie recipe (Part 3 of the ‘Science-Behind’ series).
 Keep watching this space 🙂

 * Sources & Inspirations – TED -Ed talk on the chemistry of cookies, The Food Lab at seriouseats.com;